raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Configuration

 * Next, we have to set up our fulcrum configurations.
 Troubles could be found without optimizations for Raspberry Pi.
-Choose either one for raspberry 4GB or 8GB depending on your hardware.
-Create the config file with the following content:
+Choose either one for Raspberry 4GB or 8GB depending on your hardware.
+Create the config file with the following content.
+Save a exit

 ```sh
 $ nano /data/fulcrum/fulcrum.conf